Evictions and Lockouts

 If I qualify for good cause, does that mean my landlord can never evict me?

-Some towns have a Fair Rent Commission that can decide if the increase is fair.
-You can search the Internet or the government pages of your town’s phonebook to see if there is a commission in your town.
+Some towns have a Fair Rent Commission that can decide if a rent increase is fair.
+You can search the Internet or the government pages of your town’s phonebook to see if there is a Fair Rent Commission in your town.

 Statewide Legal Services: 860-344-0380 (Central CT & Middletown) or 1-800-453-3320 (all other regions).